dnanexus/dnanexus-example-applets/bedtools/Readme.md

 # BEDTools applets

-This directory contains a script, `generate-bedtools-applets`, which automatically generates a file-based applet for each (BEDTools)[https://code.google.com/p/bedtools/) subcommand.
+This directory contains a script, `generate-bedtools-applets`, which automatically generates a DNAnexus file-based applet for each [BEDTools](https://code.google.com/p/bedtools/) subcommand.
 It does so by parsing the help printed by each tool into an applet spec.

 #### Generating the applets